aarotukia/Electricity-price-tracker/README.md

 Usage:

-When you open the app in your browser, you'll see the graph of electricity prices for the next 24 hours, as well as a table below it with the prices sorted in ascending order.
+When you open the app in your browser, you'll see the graph of electricity prices for the next 24 hours, as well as a table with the prices sorted in ascending order.
 The graph is interactive, so you can hover over it to see the exact price for a specific hour.

 The prices are fetched from https://api.porssisahko.net/v1/latest-prices.json.
-You can click on the "Refresh" button at the top of the page to update the prices.

 Credits: